Analysis | What to Know About Bolsonaro-Lula Showdown in Brazil

 4. What do polls show?

-As the Oct.
-2 vote approaches, polls suggest Lula has been inching closer to having enough support to reach the more than 50% of valid votes needed to avoid a runoff.
-A Sept.
-23 poll by DataFolha shows the challenger taking 47% of the first-round vote while Bolsonaro held steady at 33%.
-Other polls also showed Lula gaining momentum in the last days of the campaign and, while a runoff is still the most likely scenario, the chances of an outright victory have been growing.
+Polling suggests Lula has inched closer to having enough support to reach the more than 50% of valid votes needed to avoid a runoff, which if needed would be held on Oct.
+30. A survey released Thursday by Datafolha, Brazil’s most influential pollster, showed Lula’s support right at 50%.
+While a runoff is still the most likely scenario, the chances of an outright victory have been growing.

 5. What is Lula’s appeal?